chrisjihee/ETRIJ-24.02/contents/draft.md

 methods.

-Against this background, this study considers how the dictionary-based morphological analysis method used by MeCab, an open software for Korean and Japanese morphological analysis in tokenizers, which is an essential preprocessing tool for deep learning, can be effectively improved, and a method is proposed.
+Against this background, this study considers how the dictionary-based morphological analysis method used by MeCab , an open software for Korean and Japanese morphological analysis in tokenizers, which is an essential preprocessing tool for deep learning, can be effectively improved, and a method is proposed.
 The dictionary-based morphological analysis method  trained by the CRF (Conditional Random Fields) method lists the candidate morphemes in the dictionary from a given sentence to form a lattice structure connected by a directed graph and determines the optimal morphological analysis path within it.
-The process of determining the optimal path in the lattice uses the Viterbi algorithm, which determines the path that minimizes the cost of each morpheme node and the sum of the neighborhood costs of two consecutive morphemes.
+The process of determining the optimal path in the lattice uses the Viterbi algorithm , which determines the path that minimizes the cost of each morpheme node and the sum of the neighborhood costs of two consecutive morphemes.
 The main types of errors in these dictionary-based morphological analysis